electrotiti/tlassets-bundle/README.md

 tlassets-bundle
 ===============

-Dump assets using Node JS and Gulp on Symfony2 project
+TlAssetsBundle is an alternative to Assetic, it build your assets using NodeJS, GULP and Twig on a Symfony2 project.

-__WARNING: This bundle is on development, do not use on production.__
+__WARNING: For this moment this bundle is under development, do not use on production.__

 ### Prerequisites
    * Node JS